 I related this story and the insight that flowed from it to my girlfriend, Carolyn, who immediately shot it down.
 Baiting me, or perhaps being sincere–I could not tell– she said “Not all women are that way.”
 To which I replied, somewhat testily, of course not, we’re talking generalities here, annoyed at her invocation of the obvious.
 Central tendencies.
 Probabilistic distributions.
 In.
 General.

-Over the years I have had similar conversations with many others, and have frequently witnessed this curious reluctance to acknowledge the obvious, which almost always comes from women.
+Over the years I have had similar conversations with many others, and have frequently witnessed this curious reluctance to acknowledge the obvious, almost always emanating from females.
 This reluctance is simultaneously surprising and not.
 Surprising because, well, it IS obvious that we males and females are very different.
 Arguing against this proposition–and by arguing I mean making a case using facts and logic–seems a losing game.

 But not surprising because of the strange times in which we live.
 Militant, unreasoning Political Correctness, that prohibition against noticing, has through stealth and sheer persistence gained nearly complete control of the conversation.
 This topsy-turvy worldview, supported by zero evidence, demands of its adherents that they maintain the fiction of Equalism, which holds that we are all alike and absolutely equal in all ways large and small.
 To achieve this level of delusion is not an easy thing, and requires a hefty course of indoctrination, not to mention the cultivation of a robust affinity for ignoring that which is right in front of you.